mrblomblo/yt-dlp-usage-script/README.md

 * Easy customization with YT-DLP CLI args in VARS.txt *see below*

 ### Customization
-If you want to customize the script (mainly by changing the codecs & adding custom args), you have to edit the *VARS.txt* file. there you will see these variables:
+If you want to customize the script (mainly by changing the codecs & adding custom args), you can edit the *VARS.txt* file.
+There you will see these variables:
 * set skipintro=n [this currently does nothing, but it will when or if an intro gets added]
 * set acodec=mp3
 * set vcodec=h264